 To Embrace White Space

 My calendar is CRAZY.
 Like seriously nuts.
 There were so many days where there was always something on the calendar.
 It got to the point where the kids were surprised if we had nowhere to go one day.
 I don’t want that kind of life.
 So, I have learned to embrace white space.
 Every single week we have a nothing day.
 I refuse to leave the house.
 It’s amazing.
 You should try it.
 Seriously.
+Learn more about time management for homeschool moms in this post.

 That LESS is More

 When we had our homeschool disaster I realized something.
 LESS is more.
 I realized that it doesn’t take a full day of textbooks to learn a lesson.
-My children can learn just as much, if not MORE by less book work and more real life experiences.
+My children can learn just as much, if not MORE by less book work and more real-life experiences.
 This took me SEVEN years to get through my head.
 That is nuts, but hey at least it finally happened right?
 That has carried over into other areas of my life.
 I am learning to embrace more simple things.
-Less activities, more time home.
+Fewer activities, more time home.
 Less stress, more fun.
-Less friends, more real relationships (that is for a WHOLE new post…).
+Fewer friends, more real relationships (that is for a WHOLE new post…).
 Less of being what others expect me to be, and more authenticity.
 Less running myself ragged and more rest.

 Moms, if you are facing burn out just STOP right now.
 Reevaluate the situation.
 What can you give up?
 What can you do to kick burn out to the curb?
-And, how can you turn burn out into a learning experience?
+And, how can you turn burnout into a learning experience?
 How can you take it and find JOY in it?

 Believe me, I have been where you are, and it is NOT a pretty picture.
 BUT, there is HOPE on the other side.
 There is JOY in burn out.
 There are LESSONS there that can CHANGE your LIFE!